Every hen can lay an egg daily but can a chicken lay more than one egg daily? How many eggs do chickens lay in a day?

 Can a chicken lay two eggs in a day?

-A chicken can lay two eggs in a day, although it is very rare.
+A chicken can lay two eggs daily, although it is rare.
 This can happen when a hen releases two yolks at the same time.

 Therefore a hen can potentially lay two eggs in a day but not more.
 Most hens tend to lay only one egg in a day and will have some days when they will not lay an egg at all.